-ON THIS PAGE: You will find information about how many women learn they have this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many women are diagnosed with this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 12,360 women in the United States will be diagnosed with cervical cancer.
-It is estimated that 4,020 deaths from the disease will occur this year.
+This year, an estimated 12,900 women in the United States will be diagnosed with cervical cancer.
+It is estimated that 4,100 deaths from the disease will occur this year.

 Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
+These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a woman how long she will live with cervical cancer.
 Because survival statistics are often measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.